 You get a leaky gut because of our western lifestyle, which puts our gut at risk.
 Over time as stress increases and our repeated exposure harmful inputs adds up, leading to leaky gut.

 Think of your microbiome as a garden.
 You have to constantly nourish it with the right inputs to ensure your gut stays happy.

 Our gut naturally changes to adapt to the environment we place it in.
 So as we age, travel to new places or take drugs, the compositions of our gut changes.

 Leaky Gut Syndrome Causes

 In some cases these can destroy all the hard work you and your gut have done in building the up the right bacteria.

 - NSAIDs: aspirin, ibuprofen (think advil), acetaminophen and naproxen

 - Antibiotics, birth control, antacids, steroids

 - Eating foods you may be allergic to, and perhaps not know it.
 This includes dairy, gluten, alcohol, among others

-- Eating processed foods high in hydrogenated oils, vegetable oils and refined carbohydrates
+- Eating processed foods high in hydrogenated oils, seed oils and refined carbohydrates

 - A lack of fermentable (plant) fibers in your diet